jesseharold/nytreact/README.md

 TO DO
- - add /api click handlers to save and remove buttons
+ - change save and delete form submits to ajax calls
+ - make it so you can add a comment when saving

 Optional To Dos
  - do data validation on dates, keywords